 From time to time I have the opportunity to visit dressmaking schools and to talk with the staff there.
 Apparently even when they are able to turn out students with a high level of dressmaking skill, they are reluctant to take jobs in factories in the rural areas.
 It is small wonder that, when looking at the current state of Japanese made garments which are forced into the minority by the huge number of overseas produced goods, they are unable to discover their dreams of working in a sewing fabricator in Japan.
 For that reason, apparently there are many youngsters who give up, even though they really want to work in sewing, and end up taking jobs in other industries, or working in apparel sales trying to at least stay connected to the industry.

 For the sake of these young people too, I think it is imperative to create sewing factories where they can work and keep hold of their dreams.
 Not a factory that cannot stay afloat unless they pay minimum wage, but a facility that makes it possible to sustain high productivity and efficiency, while turning out high quality goods.

 At this new factory, we intend to make it possible for our current manufacturing partners who are now in competition with each other to share technology and keep open information exchange with each other.
-We may call this “all-Japan monozukuri manufacturing.”
-The textile industry which went down without a fight in the face of the “western invasion” may in return raise a giant hinomaru Japanese rising sun banner, and advance across international seas.
-Thinking along these lines makes me believe that the day when “made in Japan” will be the victor in the global textile industry.
+We may call this "all-Japan monodukuri manufacturing."
+The textile industry which went down without a fight in the face of the "western invasion" may in return raise a giant hinomaru Japanese rising sun banner, and advance across international seas.
+Thinking along these lines makes me believe that the day when "made in Japan" will be the victor in the global textile industry.

 In the world market, "made in Japan" does not mean simply that the item was manufactured in Japan.
 It is a synonym for high product quality.
 We will continue to make goods that we can be proud of, never being the subject of derision.
 Our dream is of the day that there are men and women wearing KAMAKURA shirts walking the streets of the world, in England, America and China.